understanding-astro/understanding-astro-book/preface.md

 </div>

 A project and concept chapter focuses on building a real-world application while introducing new concepts along the way.

+## Chapter overview

+Below’s an overview of the chapters of the book:

 ### Chapter 1: Build your first application with Astro